mmatongo/flowline/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](./LICENSE)
 </div>

-> <p align="center">A golang utility to help migrate your knwoledge base from one platform to another</p>
+> <p align="center">A golang utility to help migrate your knwoledge base from one confluence</p>

 ## About <a id="about"></a>

-*Flowline* is a golang utility to help migrate your knowledge base from one platform to another.
+*Flowline* is a golang utility to help migrate your knowledge base from confluence.
 It is designed to be easy to use and flexible enough to be extended to support any platform.
 (Hopefully)

 ## Installation <a id="installation"></a>